Delta slashes flights by 40% as virus cripples global travel

 “We are in discussions with the White House and Congress regarding the support they can provide to help us through this period.
 I’m optimistic we will receive their support,” he said, adding, however, that the airline “can’t put our company’s future at risk waiting on aid from our government.”

+Trump was asked about assistance to the cruise line industry — it has been hit even harder than airlines.

+“We will be helping them, and we will be helping the airline industry if we have to — assuming we have to,” he said.
+“So far people haven't been asking.”

-Even before Delta's announcement, Treasury Secretary Steven Mnuchin signaled that Washington wants to provide aid to the airline industry.
+Earlier Friday, Treasury Secretary Steven Mnuchin said Washington wants to provide aid to the airline industry.

 “We will be coming very quickly back on issues dealing with the airline industry,” Mnuchin told CNBC on Friday.
 “Just as after Sept.
 11, we are very committed to make sure that our U.S. airlines have the ability and have the liquidity to get through this.”